-What happened to doing things for their own sake?
-Maybe the dialogue of the quest was funny and witty, or the storyline gripping.
-Maybe some of the abilities are super cool or Just wandering around a virtual world sightseeing for the heck of it.
-But once we get into this Reward-orientated mindset the world just starts feeling… Empty.
+Was it because the dialogue was funny and witty, or the storyline gripping.
+Maybe the abilities are super cool or it’s entertaining to explore a virtual world. sightseeing for the heck of it.
+But once we get into this Reward-orientated mindset everything just starts feeling… Empty.

 I really hate that feeling.
 That lack of contentment.
 I miss that magical feeling of walking the streets of another world.
 Seeing the farmers go about their days, or the hubbub of corusant’s cantina.
 All I can think about is Numbers.
-The magic is gone.
-I think the idea that Video games making people more violent or aggressive is a little bit silly, But I can’t deny that they affect the way we think.
+The magic is gone- I’m just fighting all the time.
+Next time you visit Corusunt, make sure to not stay too long.